I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 I never owned a original "Amiga 500" but I bought a "Amiga 500 mini" since the games "Battle Chess" and "Speedball 2" was included in build in classical games list, I played both a lot on other consoles the past.
 The machines comes with 25 build in classical games, a joypad and a classical replice mouse.
 The model does only have a decorated keyboard like "Mini Commodore 64" so USB hubs are needed if attaching more then 3 USB devices like mouse, keyboard, joypad and extra USB game stick.

 Like the both the "retro Commodore 64" models it is possible to upgrade firmwire to play additional games using a USB stick with converted games files.
 I have even seen different types of commercial sold "Amiga 500" USB memory sticks with tons of game files.
 There is one type that only has "Amiga" game files sorted by categorys but the "Mini Amiga 500" has also a hidden mode.
 If running a USB stick the content are allowed direct hardware access in unique ways compared to other retro computers in the series thus it can run native code.
 The other type of USB stick is called "Pandory V2 system".
 "Pandory V2 system" runs a native code program with many build in emulators for many other platforms and tons of games for each emulated consoles one chooses from the menu.
 Thus a "Pandory V2 system" USB stick changes the "Mini Amiga 500" into a multi console computer emulator machine.
-When I discovered this I bought an extra joypad to the machine to allow multiplayer and switching between it an a mouse dependning one playing mouse games likes "Battle Chess".
-I also bought a USB hub to add a keyboard for some games.
-Keyboard also makes it more easy to swap games and navigate the menu.
+I used to own one stick but it got unreadable after a while and it seems to be virtua impossible to get an other stick.
+The other stick type with only "Amiga" games are even sold at "Amazon".

 I also own some "Amiga" themed "Evercade" cartridge collections.